dannierl/Video-Frame-Interpolation/proposal.md

     - results: 24/25 -> 60, -> 90
     - compared with other works
 ### Results:
 We use our interpolation model to process the input videos with frame rate 24/25 fps to generate new videos with increased frame rate 60 and 90 fps.
-And the input videos are from a wide variety of video datasets with different resolutions.
+And the input videos will be got from Middlebury datasets and from YouTube if necessary.

 1. Vimeo90K